Shivang731/AnonPay/WHITEPAPER.md

 AnonPay is trying to solve a real problem: crypto payments are either too public to be comfortable for normal business use, or too awkward to fit into normal business workflows.

-The current version shows a believable path forward.
+The current version shows a path forward.
 It already supports private-oriented invoicing, checkout, merchant tooling, and a first version of selective disclosure after settlement.
 It is not yet the full protocol described in the earlier whitepaper, and this document no longer pretends otherwise.

 ## In simple terms: